 Research interest: Mental health; madness; family; history of psychiatry, gender.

-Supervisors: Dr. Josep Maria Comelles, Dr. Àngel Martínez
+Supervisors: Josep Maria Comelles, PhD.; Dr. Àngel Martínez, PhD.

 Carlos Alonso Chirinos Medina